 If you have problems with a command or need a refresher then do:

-/help help
+/help /help help /help mouse

 Notice that when you put the command in for help you don't provide a forward slash - it's "mouse" not "/mouse".
 That was a bit confusing to me!